 - 5. Other looked after and previously looked after children. (see note 2) - 6.
-Catechumens and members of an Eastern Christian Church. (see notes 5&6) - 7.
+Other children who have a sibling in the school at the time of admission. - 7.
 Any other children.

 Within each of the categories listed above, the following provisions will be applied in the following order.